-A CSR (Certificate Signing Request) is a block of code that is submitted during the SSL activation in your Namecheap account.
-It contains encrypted information about your company/business and domain name
+A CSR (Certificate Signing Request) is a block of code submitted when you activate your SSL in your Namecheap account.
+It contains encrypted information about your company/business and domain name.

-IMPORTANT: Ensure you start the application with administrator rights on Windows/have root or sudo user access on Linux/MacOS.
+IMPORTANT: Ensure you start the application with administrator rights on Windows or have either root or sudo user access on Linux/MacOS.

-To run the application as administrator on Windows, you can right-click the program icon and choose Run as administrator option or do it this way:
+To run the application as administrator on Windows, you can right-click the program icon and choose the Run as administrator option or do the following:

 Properties > Compatibility > mark the Run this program as as an administrator > OK.

 To enable sudo access on Linux-based systems, run: